uhuruos/CloverOS/README.md

 Run `rsync -av --delete rsync://fr.cloveros.ga/cloveros /your/webserver/location/` and tell me the domain (or IP) so I can give you a cloveros.ga subdomain

 ### How often is this updated?
 It's stable rolling release, I update the binhost about once a week.
-(If emerging doesn't work, then I'm probably rsyncing, so wait a few minutes.)

 ### Does everything build with CFLAGS="-Ofast -mmmx -mssse3 -pipe -funroll-loops -flto=8 -floop-block -floop-interchange -floop-strip-mine -ftree-loop-distribution" ?
 These are all the packages that don't build with the full CFLAGS: https://gitgud.io/cloveros/cloveros/blob/master/binhost_settings/etc/portage/package.env